AUGUST 3, 2022

 Regulators of banks and financial institutions in the US established two main AML Acts in force in the US: the Bank Secrecy Act, and the USA Patriot Act.
-Between them, these laws include obligations regarding anti-money laundering risk management programmes, customer due diligence (CCD), and various record-keeping tasks.
-The Patriot Act also includes specific requirements regarding cross-border transactions.
+These rules also require anti-money laundering risk management strategies, customer due diligence (CCD), and other record-keeping requirements.
+Certain aspects of the Patriot Act deal with foreign commercial transactions.

-Crowdfunding platforms and other funding portals are required by the JOBS Act to register with the SEC and FINRA.
-The JOBS Act also introduces additional obligations and restrictions on these businesses, including maximum fundraising amounts and disclosure requirements.
+The JOBS Act requires crowdfunding platforms and other kinds of finance to register with the SEC and FINRA.
+The JOBS Act sets additional obligations and requirements on such businesses, such as raising limits and making mandated disclosures.

 Fund Transfer Act and CFPB Regulation E

 Securities Act and Exchange Act

-The number of fintech companies using Initial Coin Offerings (ICOs) are popular amongst fintech startups.
+The number of fintech companies using Initial Coin Offerings has increased (ICOs).
 The treatment of these activities has been controversial in the US, but precedent has now been set with what is known as the Howey Test.
 This test determines the legal status of the ICO and, if it meets the threshold requirements, it will be subject to the Securities Act and Exchange Act.

 The future for fintech regulation in the US

 As is the case in almost every country worldwide, US regulators have been slow to adapt to the huge changes brought about by the rise of fintechs, and there remains a knowledge gap between regulators and the businesses they are attempting to regulate.

-However, the regulatory landscape is changing and the future of fintech will be more and more regulated.
+However, the regulatory landscape is changing and the fintech trends for a new era will be more and more regulated.
 Lawmakers are coming to understand the specific nature of the fintech sector, and there have been attempts to simplify the byzantine legal framework in order to encourage growth.

 Better state cooperation